-So if you’ve been wondering how a ketogenic diet helps you lose weight and find more energy without raising your cholesterol numbers, today we’ll be taking an evidence-based approach to answer your fears with science.
+If you’ve been wondering how entering ketosis helps you lose weight and feel more energetic without raising your cholesterol numbers, this guide will answer your questions with science-based evidence.

 Cholesterol is a waxy substance only produced by animals and humans.
 Plant-based foods like fruits and veggies are cholesterol-free.

-When scientists first studying the human heart noticed a correlation between hardened, clogged arteries and an increase in heart attacks, cardiovascular disease, and strokes, they blamed cholesterol because that’s what they found built up as plaque.
+When scientists first studied the human heart and noticed a correlation between hardened, clogged arteries and an increase in heart attacks, cardiovascular disease, strokes, and other cardiovascular risk factors such as high blood pressure, obesity, and an increase in body fat, they blamed cholesterol.
+Why?
+Because that’s what they found built up as plaque.

 Eating foods high in cholesterol, they said, would then in turn give you high cholesterol.

-You can see why this might make sense to people who didn’t have access to the world’s knowledge at the touch of a button.
+You can see why their original theory made sense.
 When you see congealed bacon grease sitting in a pan, it’s not such a stretch to imagine the same happening in your body.

-A diet high in cholesterol has almost zero impact on your cholesterol levels because your body is smarter than you.
+A diet high in cholesterol has almost zero impact on your cholesterol levels because your body is smarter than you think.

 Since it’s such a major producer of cholesterol, your body hustles hard to make sure your cholesterol levels are in constant balance all on their own (it’s called cholesterol homeostasis).